 ASK the participants and the trainers to stand in a circle with pen and paper.
-Tell participants that you will ask some questions and they will find the participants who fit into the answers.
-Tell participants that they will get 10 minutes time to identify the people and after 10 minutes they will tell participants the names of their identified people.
-ASK if the instructions of the game are clear to them or not?
+TELL that you will ask some questions and they will find the participants who fit into the answers.
+TELL that they will get 10 minutes time to identify the people and after 10 minutes they will tell the names of their identified people.
+ASK if the instructions of the game clear to them or not?
 If not, repeat the instructions.